 Infrastructure upgrades remain a key priority throughout Ontario County.
-Canandaigua Airport is looking to expand their runway from 3,300 feet to 5,500 feet to accommodate larger airplanes.
-A design is in place and the RFP process has begun.
+Canandaigua Airport recently completed an expansion of the runway from 3,300 feet to 5,500 feet to accommodate larger airplanes and design work is underway to expand the fuel storage capacity at the airport.
+Future goals also include the construction of additional hangers and the expansion of the terminal building.
 Sewer installation efforts are also underway at two business parks in East Bloomfield.
 Water lines are currently in place at the two business parks, but sewer is needed to help attract businesses.